Active Section 319 Water Quality Improvement Projects

 Grassland Management Planning and Assistance Project - The Grassland Management Planning and Assistance Project’s goal is to reduce sediment, nutrients, and fecal coliform bacteria from surface waters in South Dakota by improving range condition on grasslands.
 This is accomplished through extensive information and education events geared mainly toward grassland managers and livestock producers and grassland management BMPs.
 BMPs include providing a cost-share for fencing, pipeline, wells, pumps, stock dams, stream crossings, and grass seeding to improve grassland health and promote water quality.
 For more information, contact Judge Jessop.

-Lewis and Clark Watershed Implementation Project - The goal of the Lewis and Clark Watershed Implementation Project is to restore and protect water quality in the Lower James River Watershed, Lewis and Clark Lake, and the watersheds of Geddes, Academy, Platte Lake and Lake Andes Lake.
+South Central Watershed Implementation Project - The goal of the South Central Watershed Implementation Project is to restore and protect water quality in the Lower James River Watershed, Lewis and Clark Lake, and the watersheds of Geddes, Platte Lake and Lake Andes.
 This will be accomplished through the installation of BMPs in the watersheds such as alternative water sources, grass buffers, and animal waste systems that target sources of sediment, nutrients, and fecal coliform bacteria.
 For more information, contact Rocky Knippling.

 Northeast Glacial Lakes Watershed Implementation Project - The Northeast Glacial Lakes Watershed Implementation Project protects and improves the water quality of northeast South Dakota glacial lakes, streams, and rivers by implementing BMPs to reduce nutrients, sediment, and bacteria.
 BMPs include installation of animal waste management systems, riparian buffers, grassed waterways, grazing management improvements (cross fence and water development), bank stabilization, and stream crossings.
 For more information, contact Dennis Skadsen.